stangri/docs.openwrt.melmac.net/vpn-policy-routing/README.md

 #### OpenVPN tunnel configured with .ovpn file

-Set the following to the appropriate section of your `.ovpn` file:
+To unset an OpenVPN tunnel as default route, set the following to the appropriate section of your `.ovpn` file:

 -   For OpenVPN 2.4 and newer client `.ovpn` file: